ThePoetCoder/Python-for-VBA-Devs/when.md

 * Do you need to reach for PowerQuery every day to get the job done?
 * Is your VBA littered with API calls and PtrSafe stuff to temporarily reach outside the sandbox and accomplish what you have in mind?

-Answering 'yes' to any of these questions is an indication you are outgrowing the VBA as a language and Excel as a tool.
+Answering 'yes' to any of these questions is an indication you are outgrowing VBA as a language and Excel as a tool.
 To start down the path of learning what is possible in Python check out [this link](https://automatetheboringstuff.com).
-It is very beginner friendly, and Python goes way deeper than this describes, but as a first place to dive in it's very helpful
+It is very beginner friendly, and Python goes way deeper than this describes, but as a first place to dive in it's very helpful.